Jawanza Starling

-Jawanza Starling (born June 21, 1991) is an American football safety who is currently a free agent.
-He played college football for USC.
+Jawanza Starling (born June 21, 1991) is an American former professional football player who was a safety for the Houston Texans of the National Football League (NFL).
+He played college football for the USC Trojans.
 He was signed by the Texans as an undrafted free agent in 2013.
-He has also been a member of the New York Giants.
+He was also a member of the New York Giants.

 Professional career

-Houston Texans
+Houston Texans (first stint)

-Starling was signed by the Houston Texans after going unselected in the 2013 NFL Draft.
+Starling was signed by the Houston Texans after going unselected in the 2013 NFL draft.
 He was released for final roster cuts before the start of the season.

 New York Giants

 The New York Giants signed Starling to their practice squad on September 3, 2013.

-Second Stint with Texans
+Houston Texans (second stint)

 On November 14, 2013, the Texans signed Starling off the Giants' practice squad.

 He was released on August 30, 2014.